isaacvock/featureCounts_repex/README.md

 IGV screenshots shared in the forum posted are also included in this directory.
 The call to featureCounts used for this example looked like:

-`featureCounts -T 4 -s 1 -a Hs_genome_chr.gtf -R CORE -p --countReadPairs -g gene_id -t transcript --nonOverlap 0 --primary -o testout.featureCounts <input bam file>
+`featureCounts -T 4 -s 1 -a Hs_ensembl_chr.gtf -R CORE -p --countReadPairs -g gene_id -t transcript --nonOverlap 0 --primary -o testout.featureCounts <input bam file>
 `